Maesimt/articles/readme.md

 # Handle domain errors safely in Typescript

-In our code, we write functions that can fail.
-They can fail because the domain forbids it or simply because an unknown error happened, like when an HTTP request doesn't receive a response.
+In our code, we write functions that may fail.
+They could fail because the domain forbids the action or simply because an unknown error happens, e.g. when an HTTP request doesn't receive a response.

-Keep in mind this example is more related to functional programming than object-oriented programming.
+##### Keep in mind this example is more related to functional programming than object-oriented programming.

 ## The situation

-Here's the situation, we have a function to serve a drink, a person and a bartender.
+Here's the situation: we have a function to serve a drink, which needs a person and a bartender.

 ```typescript
 class BarTender {